 Be sure to swipe left to see all the columns if you're on mobile!
 Also, many of these are theoretical... that's why they're called "outlandish"!

 As the table states, the majority of golfers fall into the "D" range of the swingweight scale.
 D0 to D5, with the average being D2.
 Most of the clubs designed for women fall in the late-C range... but women- especially stronger, athletic, golfing women- tend to get hosed in many of their options.
 Remember, ladies: "just being a woman" doesn't mean squat; golf clubs don't care what gender you are, only the physics you apply to them.
 Don't automatically assume you need light weights and/or L-flex shafts!

 On a personal note, I've had one driver build a customer wanted that really deviated from that.
-He wanted a 65-gram shaft installed in a driver that was to be built to 43".
+He wanted a 65-gram shaft installed in a lightweight driver head (175g) that was to be built to 43".
 The resulting swingweight was B9... very, very light!

 You can calculate swingweight if you know your components specs.
 This equation is courtesy of Dave Tutelman, someone I hold in the same esteem as Tom Wishon... and if you've read any of this blog, you'd know that's pretty high!

 SW = ((Lc*(H + S/2) - 14*(H + S) - 10G) / 50) - 124

 - SW = Swingweight with respect to D0.
 That is: